ecopque/news_analysis_system_with_ai/README.md

 ### 3. Downloading the Collected News
 Once the news is collected, you can download the data in JSON format for further processing.

+## Images
+This section provides visual examples of the program in action.
+You can find screenshots of the dashboard, news collection, and analysis sections.
+- xxx

 ## Project Structure Diagram
 For easy reference, here is the current project structure:
 ```bash